 To manually view your sessions:

 - Hover over your profile photo on the top right of your homepage and select Privacy & Settings.

 - You may be prompted to sign in.

-- Click Sign in & Security and Where you’ve logged in
+- Click Sign in & Security and scroll down to Where you’re signed in

 To sign out of a session: